 This Jerusalem cuisine restaurant offers one of the best counter experiences in town.
-Yes, you can book the back room, but so long as you're not a group larger than three, there's no way you'd want to be sitting anywhere other than the counter.
+Yes, you can sit in the back room, but really there's no way you'd want to be anywhere other than the counter.
 Fizzing with energy - it's impossible not to have a good time here.

 35 Heddon Street, London W1B 4BR

 Nieves Barragan and José Etura have taken the magic they wrought at Barrafina and turned this Heddon Street restaurant into one of the hottest Spanish restaurants in town.
 While there are booths in the upstairs asador, the counter in front of the kitchen is the place to be.
 Some of London's very best tapas can be found here, inspired by the cuisine of Andalucía through to the asadors of Castile and the seafood restaurants of Galicia.

 Soho - 28-32 St Martin's Ct, London WC2N 4AL

 Now that the Atlantic Bar has been incorporated back into the main Sheekey's restaurant, there's plenty of space to enjoy the full J Sheekey's experience at the counter.
 Our preferred option is at the smaller counter in the main restaurant section, but wherever you are you can be assured of expertly shucked oysters and a warm welcome.

 King's Cross - 11 Goods Way, London N1C 4PW